julianavelez1/Co-occurrence_CTs_ARUs/README.md

+## co-occurrence_CTs_ARUs

-This repository contains code and data associated with:
+This repository contains data, code and results associated with:

 Vélez, J., McShea, W., Pukazhenthi, B., Stevenson, P. and J. Fieberg.
 2023.
 Implications of the scale of detection for inferring co-occurrence patterns from paired camera traps and acoustic recorders. *Conservation Biology*.